Returns an enumerator that iterates through a collection.

 Enumerators can be used to read the data in the collection, but they cannot be used to modify the underlying collection.

 Initially, the enumerator is positioned before the first element in the collection.
+The Reset method also brings the enumerator back to this position.
 At this position, the Current property is undefined.
 Therefore, you must call the MoveNext method to advance the enumerator to the first element of the collection before reading the value of Current.

 The enumerator does not have exclusive access to the collection; therefore, enumerating through a collection is intrinsically not a thread-safe procedure.
 To guarantee thread safety during enumeration, you can lock the collection during the entire enumeration.
 To allow the collection to be accessed by multiple threads for reading and writing, you must implement your own synchronization.

 Supported in: Windows Phone OS 7.1, Windows Phone OS 7.0